Don Ringe

 Ringe was hired on a $40,000-per-month retainer by the Dole for President presidential campaign of 1988, but never produced an ad.

 His most recent client was Democratic Congresswoman Jane Harman's 2010 re-election campaign.

-He has created national award winning programs on alcohol and drug abuse for children and teens, as well as a PBS documentary on glass master, Dale Chihuly.
+He has created national award winning programs on alcohol and for children and teens, as well as a PBS documentary on glass master, Dale Chihuly.
 Most recently, Ringe Media has created television and internet video media for campaigns on behalf of the international Westfield Group, the California-based Kilroy Realty Corporation, and Marymount College, among others.

 Ringe provided the campaign media for statewide ballot initiatives on the issues of (pro) gun control, saving sea life through a ban on gillnet fishing, rebuilding Los Angeles earthquake damaged schools and many others.

 Ringe worked as a documentary writer-producer-director for network television shows including "In Search of Ancient Astronauts" with Rod Serling; and, "Armies of the Ants", an eco-documentary shot in the Amazon, Panamanian and Costa Rican rain forests.
 He also wrote and produced "Undersea Oasis", a children’s TV special on artificial reefs.

 From 1974–1978 he was a producer, executive producer and news director of network affiliate television stations in Los Angeles, San Francisco and Boston.

 In 1978 he founded Ringe Media, a communications company specializing in public affairs and political media campaigns, as well as educational and entertainment media.
 RMI has provided the advertising for many US Senate and gubernatorial campaigns, as well as for Presidential campaigns in the US and abroad.
 The firm also creates media for ballot initiatives, associations and special interest groups.